Skip to content

 Finding the bits of \pi in logspace

 Chee Yap is one of the top experts in various aspects of computational geometry.
-His has worked on problems as diverse as upper and lower bounds for comparison problems, to algorithms in geometric complexity, to methods to control rounding errors in geometric computations.
+He has worked on problems as diverse as upper and lower bounds for comparison problems, to algorithms in geometric complexity, to methods to control rounding errors in geometric computations.
 One of his specialties is in the area of numerical computation from a complexity viewpoint.
 He was a Ph.D. student of mine many years ago, so I may be biased in the following discussion.

 Today I want to talk about a recent paper of Chee on a question I raised earlier here.
 He has solved the problem and I am quite happy to see that these discussions have helped raise some open problems that are getting solved.